mohsilas/tycho/README.md

 </div>
 <br>

-Tycho is a simple versioned backup script. once initialized inside a project's dir, it keeps versions of the project inside a .tyc folder.
+Tycho is a simple code backup script. once initialized inside a project's dir, it keeps versions of the project inside a .tyc folder, kinda like a super minimal git.

 ## 🎠 Setup and Usage